H-Bo214/tally/README.md

 - Easily manage your products with the ability to view, add, update and delete
 - View and add specific product details
-- Several modals guide users and provide clear confirmation making changes
+- Several modals guide users and provide clear confirmation when making changes
 - Minimal re-renders and better performance brought to you by React Hook Form
 - Visually pleasing a accessible select dropdown menus using React Select